pipeclap/ecommerce-website/shopbyname/nike/nikecr7.md

 ---
-layout: shopbybrand
+layout: shopbyname
-category: adidas
+category: nike
-name: brazuca
+name: Cr7
-image: adidas/brazuca.jpg
+image: soccerballs/nikecr7.jpg
 ---

 The tyrannosaurus is the most fierce of all dinosaurs!